 Different Formats To Earn Your Public Policy Degree

 Just like every community has different public policy needs, every student may have unique learning needs.
 Public policy graduate programs could be offered in a variety of unique formats.
 This could enable prospective students to find one that fits their lifestyle.

 Public policy program formats fall into three basic categories.

-Public policy applies in local, state and federal government, nonprofit organizations and even in corporate environments.
+According to the Bureau of Labor Statistics, Public policy applies in local, state and federal government, nonprofit organizations and even in corporate environments.
 As such, there may be many career paths for graduates of public policy programs to choose from.
 One popular option is to pursue a role as a public policy analyst.
 Analysts perform and dissect research to understand the effects of legislation and political decisions on the community as a whole and different segments within it.
 These findings could then be applied constructively, to build strategies that inform the creation and application of legislation going forward.
 Policy analysts might also evaluate the effectiveness of public programs, and make recommendations to improve said programs, or consult with corporations or agencies.

 Many policy analysts hold a masters or doctorate in public policy or a closely related field, along with practical field and academic research experience.
 However, some entry-level employment may be available at the bachelor’s level, such as research assistance, or working with political campaigns or nonprofits.